-1.1 What to Expect From the GLK12232-25-SM
+1.1 What to Expect From the GLK12232-25-WBL

-The GLK12232-25-SM is designed as the display unit for an associated controller.
+The GLK12232-25-WBL is designed as the display unit for an associated controller.
 The controller may be anything from a single board, special purpose micro-controller to a PC, depending on the application.
 This controller is responsible for what is displayed on the screen of the display.

 The display provides a simple command structure to allow both text and graphics to be transferred to the screen.
-Text fonts, as well as graphics if desired, are stored in the display's flash ROM and may be regarded as 'permanent' in that they survive power-off periods and do not change unless explicitly reprogrammed.
+Text fonts and graphics, if desired, are stored in the display's flash ROM and may be regarded as 'permanent' in that they survive power-off periods and don't change until explicitly reprogrammed.

 The screen is backlit for low-light situations.
-Backlighting may be turned up or down under program control.
-Contrast is software adjustable to compensate for differing lighting conditions and viewing angles.
+Backlighting may be turned on or off under program control.
+Contrast is adjustable to compensate for differing lighting conditions and viewing angles.

-1.2 What Not to Expect From the GLK12232-25-SM
+1.2 What Not to Expect From the GLK12232-25-WBL

 Since the display is intended to be used with a controller, it does not have any built in text editing functions.
-If a stream of ASCII characters are inputed they will be displayed.
-However, the CR, LF, backspace, etc., will be ignored.
+If a stream of ASCII characters is inputed they will be displayed, but the CR, LF, backspace, etc., will be ignored.
 If the user's application requires these functions, they must be provided by the software in the user's controller, which can issue the appropriate positioning commands to the display.